dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/http.md

 ## Alternative

-The [Service invocation API]({{< ref service_invocation_api.md >}}) allows for the invocation of non-Daprized endpoints.
+The [Service invocation API]({{< ref service_invocation_api.md >}}) allows for the invocation of non-Dapr endpoints.
 Please keep this in mind as an easy-to-use alternative providing many of the service invocation benefits when looking to interact with services outside of your Dapr environment.

 ## Setup Dapr component